AdobeDocs/experience-manager-cloud-service.zh-Hans/help/assets/dynamic-media/video.md

 **To configure the default time interval that video thumbnails are generated,**

-1. In Experience Manager, tap **[!UICONTROL Tools]** > **[!UICONTROL General]** > **[!UICONTROL CRXDE Lite]**.
+1. In Experience Manager, navigate to **[!UICONTROL Tools]** > **[!UICONTROL General]** > **[!UICONTROL CRXDE Lite]**.

 1. In the CRXDE Lite page, in the directory panel on the left, navigate t `o etc/dam/imageserver/configuration/jcr:content/settings.`

-   if the directory panel is not visible, you may need to tap the >> icon to the left of the Home tab.
+   if the directory panel is not visible, you may need to select the >> icon to the left of the Home tab.

 1. On the lower-right panel, in the Properties tab, double-tap `thumbnailtime`.
 1. In the Edit thumbnailtime dialog box, use the text fields to enter interval values as percentages.

-    * Tap the plus sign (+) icon to add one or more interval value fields.
+    * Select the plus sign (+) icon to add one or more interval value fields.
 You may need to scroll to the bottom of the dialog box to see the icon.
-    * Tap the minus sign (-) icon to the right of an interval value field to delete it from the list.
+    * Select the minus sign (-) icon to the right of an interval value field to delete it from the list.
-    * Tap the up arrow icon and the down arrow icon to reorder the interval values.
+    * Select the up arrow icon and the down arrow icon to reorder the interval values.

-1. Tap **[!UICONTROL OK]** to return to the Properties tab.
+1. Select **[!UICONTROL OK]** to return to the Properties tab.
-1. Near the upper-left corner of the CRXDE Lite page, tap **[!UICONTROL Save All]**, then tap the Back Home icon in the upper-left corner to return to Experience Manager.
+1. Near the upper-left corner of the CRXDE Lite page, select **[!UICONTROL Save All]**, then select the Back Home icon in the upper-left corner to return to Experience Manager.

    See [Adding a video thumbnail](#adding-a-video-thumbnail).